augustina2023/Python-Based-Projects/README.md

 Multiple classifier models (Random Forest, KNN, SVC, MLP, and Gaussian NB) were tested for performance in this program.
 The selected ML was selected based on the best mean accuracy.

-## Visualizing MRI Images in 3D Slicer
-### Goal
-The purpose of this program was to explore and visualize medical images in 3D Slicer and Simple ITK and to apply simple transformations to the images.

 ## Segmentation of MRI Images
 ### Goal
 The purpose of this program is to enhance the MRI images in order to create segmentation masks that allow for computational visualization of tumours in the prostate.